vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ### 2.2 CLI Requirements

- * The existing "show interfaces counters fec-stats" will be enhanced to include FEC FLR columns.
+ * The existing `show interfaces counters fec-stats` will be enhanced to include FEC FLR columns.
    - FEC_FLR
    - FEC_FLR_PREDICTED
  * A new CLI counterpoll port sub-command will be introduced to configure FEC FLR interval factor.
-   - "counterpoll port fec-flr-interval-factor FEC_FLR_INTERVAL_FACTOR"
+   - `counterpoll port fec-flr-interval-factor FEC_FLR_INTERVAL_FACTOR`
      - default value of FEC_FLR_INTERVAL_FACTOR will be 120

 ## 3 Architecture Design